How to Hold the Padel

-If you’ve just hit a lob and you see that your opponent is loading up to hit a hard-smash, one of the players on your team must quickly start moving up towards the net in an attempt to contact the ball as it comes back from your back wall.
+If you’ve just hit a short lob and you see that your opponent is loading up to hit a hard-smash, one of the players on your team must quickly start moving up towards the net in an attempt to contact the ball as it comes back from your back wall.
 The other player should stay back moving towards the center to cover the back of the court, in case the hard smash in only a fake, and the ball is hit softly.

 Which player should be moving up?
 Generally, the player that is diagonally facing the smash, but game conditions may determine otherwise.
 He should move up near the side mesh to to avoid getting hit by the smash, and be prepared to run along the net after the smash to try to intersect the ball as it comes back from the wall (intersect point is along the dotted line).

 Note that his padel may cross over the net to contact the ball.